The Board’s Corner

 The Western Virginia Workforce Development Board (WVWDB) is a partnership of public- and private-sector organizations dedicated to cultivating a dynamic workforce development system that stimulates economic development.
-Created under the federal Workforce Investment Act (WIA), the Board serves the cities of Covington, Roanoke and Salem, and the counties of Alleghany, Botetourt, Craig, Franklin and Roanoke
+Created under the federal Workforce Innovation and Opportunity Act (WIOA), the Board serves the cities of Covington, Roanoke and Salem, and the counties of Alleghany, Botetourt, Craig, Franklin and Roanoke

 As a key component in the Commonwealth’s workforce and career development system, the Board’s charge extends beyond WIA and incorporates the goals and objectives of varied and numerous organizations that impact the local workforce system, including businesses, state and local agencies and the faith- and community-based organizations in the region